Coronavirus digest: Elderly Belgian woman infected with 2 variants at once | DW | 11.07.2021

 However, the incidence rate — the number of new infections per 100,000 inhabitants over a seven-day period — rose for a fifth day in a row, coming in at 6.2 compared to 5.8 on Saturday.

-While the figure remains far lower than the peaks seen in December 2020 and April this year, it indicates a rise in the number of cases — and comes amid concerns about the spread of the delta variant.
+While the figure remains low, the slight rise in cases comes amid concerns about the spread of the delta variant.

 Elsewhere in Germany, the legendary Berghain techno club in Berlin partially reopened on Saturday following a pandemic-prompted shutdown.